ayshajamjam/t_rex/README.md

 This is the Python version of the t_rex_website repository (similar project but it is written in JS and displays the result as a website).

-#### Step 1: Query Selection

 I used three different APIs to determine the basis for a prompt.
-The chosen API is randomly selected.
+The API chosen for this part is randomly selected.

 The topic (ex: butterfly catching) is then fed into OpenAI's API to get a picture and appropriate caption.